spiceai/quickstarts/supabase/README.md

 echo "PG_PASS=<password>" > .env
 ```

-To securely store your Supabase password, see [Secrets](https://docs.spiceai.org/components/secrets)
+To securely store your Supabase password, see [Secret Stores](https://docs.spiceai.org/components/secret-stores)

 **Step 5.** Run the Spice runtime with `spice run` from this directory.